-Entertainment East Village staple St. Mark's Comics closing after 36 years The comic shop will hold a closeout sale through February.
+Entertainment East Village staple St. Mark's Comics closing after 36 years The comic shop will hold a closeout sale through Sunday.
+More than 100 books are still left for purchase.
 St. Mark's Comics in the East Village, pictured on Wednesday, is slated to close in February.
-Photo Credit: Charles Eckert By Ivan Pereira and Meghan Giannotta firstname.lastname@example.org, email@example.com @IvanPer4 Updated January 31, 2019 9:18 AM Print Share fbShare Tweet Email The final panel for a Village geek haven is coming next month.
-St. Mark's Comics will close its doors for good in February after nearly 36 years of business.
+Photo Credit: Charles Eckert By Ivan Pereira and Meghan Giannotta email@example.com, firstname.lastname@example.org @IvanPer4 Updated February 21, 2019 1:34 PM Print Share fbShare Tweet Email The final panel for a Village geek haven comes this weekend.
+St. Mark's Comics will close its doors for good on Sunday at 6 p.m., after nearly 36 years of business.
 Mitch Cutler, who runs the East Village comic shop staple, says he's closing because of several factors that made it harder to keep the store afloat.
 It's time, he says, to end on a good note.
 "It is exceptionally difficult to run a retail store in the city of New York," he tells amNewYork by phone.
 "I am having my Danny Glover moment."
-The store at, 11 St. Mark's Plae, opened in May of 1983 and sells a wide variety of comics and pop culture related items, such as figurines and trading cards.
-Gathering a cultlike customer base of readers over the years, news of the looming closure is already being dubbed a "sad day" for the city by fans.
-More than 100 comments flooded the Facebook announcement post, with many recalling their fondest memories.
+The store at, 11 St. Mark's Place, opened in May of 1983 and sells a wide variety of comics and pop culture related items, such as figurines and trading cards.
+The shop has been filling the shelves with new material since announcing its plans to close last month.
+In its final week, exactly 102 books (possibly some classics) were brought up from the St. Mark's basement storage and priced for sale during the shop's "farewell tour."
+"Still pulling things out of the endless basement," a Facebook post reads.
+"Comics, hardcovers, strip reprints, out-of-print things, who the heck knows what else."
+Gathering a cult-like customer base of readers over the years, news of the looming closure is being dubbed a "sad day" for the city by fans.
+More than 100 comments flooded the initial Facebook announcement post, with many recalling their fondest memories.
 "I moved to the EV in 1992 and your store was among my regular haunts.
 Mitch, you introduced me to so many great titles ('Planetary') and 20 years later you helped my niece Madeleine Piechocki-Cannet learn about comics.
 Blessings to you for all your efforts," Jackson Heights resident Kimberly Brown writes.
 Comic writer Brian Michael Bendis, who co-created the "Jessica Jones" Marvel character, tweets that he's left "gutted" by the announcement.
 "I salute you @StMarksComicsNYC you've been amazing to my pals and i for our entire careers and always a delight when we stopped by. go there and enjoy them while you can."
 Gabriel Fernandez, who worked at St. Mark’s for nearly 10 years, says the shop became a second home.
 “I took real pride in working there,” he says.
 “We carried things no one else would.
 Every day I helped someone find a missing gem that they couldn’t believe we had … I’m saddened to see St. Mark’s Comics go because aside being a great job that I enjoyed going to, it gave me some of the most memorable moments in my life.”
 Acknowledging the strong customer loyalty the shop has developed, Cutler recalls a somber moment when a customer came in the day after the Sept.
 11 attacks, still thrilled to find the latest comic issues were on sale.
-"In light of what was going on, comics was a minor thing, but people were looking for any type of stability they could count on after the whole world turned upside down."
-The store will have a closeout sale starting Wednesday and work to make sure any customers with lingering issues, such as credit, are taken care of before the store closes for good, which Cutler says will be "at the end of February."
-By Ivan Pereira and Meghan Giannotta firstname.lastname@example.org, email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
+"In light of what was going on, comics was a minor thing, but people were looking for any type of stability they could count on after the whole world turned upside down," he said.
+By Ivan Pereira and Meghan Giannotta email@example.com, firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
 Share on Facebook Share on Twitter Comments We're revamping our Comments section.
 Learn more and share your input.